Vol. 8 No. 1 - 2001

 In any historical study it is common to come across names, which appear briefly, often in connection with a prominent personality, then disappear again, never to resurface.
 We are left wondering just who these people were, who impacted upon the personal development of those whom we personally admire, then fade into oblivion.

 One such person is William Thompson Kirkpatrick.
 For a few short years he was tutor to a young Belfast boy, preparing him for university entrance.
 Shortly afterwards he died and would probably have been totally forgotten had it not been for the fact that that young boy went on to become a prominent academic, writer and broadcaster who, in his autobiography painted a vivid picture of his old tutor.
-The boy's name was Clive (or C S) Lewis, pictured right, better known by generations of children as author of the "Narnia" books and by many adults for his writings on popular theology.
+The boy's name was Clive (or C S) Lewis, pictured below, better known by generations of children as author of the "Narnia" books and by many adults for his writings on popular theology.

 The events which brought young Clive Lewis under the influence of W.T.Kirkpatrick are interesting.
 Lewis' father, Albert Lewis, was born in Belfast.
 His family, on his father's side, originally came from Wales, and were involved in the engineering trade in the city.
 In 1879 the Lewis family was looking for a school for young Albert, where he could be prepared for a career in law and it was to Lurgan College that they turned.
 The College had been opened in 1873 under the principalship of E.V.Boulger.
 When Boulger left, in December 1875, he was replaced by W.T.Kirkpatrick, who had been teaching at R.B.A.I.
 Kirkpatrick, as we shall see, had established a formidable reputation as a teacher in Belfast and it is possible that it was this reputation that persuaded the Lewis family to send Albert to Lurgan as a boarder.
 He remained at Lurgan College until 1880, when he left to join the law firm of Malcolm, Boyle and McClean.